 Is it possible to engage in heavy physical labor or do strength workouts while on the Mediterranean diet?

 About six months ago, I would not have known how to answer this question.
 But now I can boldly say: “Yes, it is.”
 I am not a big fan of gyms, but I have always tried to keep fit, particularly in the warm seasons, when you can enjoy walking, running, or doing workouts in the fresh air.
 With my headaches, which lasted at least 4-5 months, or maybe as a “natural” aging process, I am 59 already, I developed a noticeable amount of laziness and began to feel heaviness in my body and stiffness in movements.
 But the turn to the Mediterranean diet changed all the plans of the body/brain for degradation.

-An amazing lightness developed throughout the body, coordination of the movements improved; this is notable upon doing workouts in uncomfortable positions, such as, on one leg, or standing on legs wide apart.
+An amazing lightness developed throughout the body, and coordination of the movements improved; this is notable upon doing workouts in uncomfortable positions, such as on one leg or standing on legs wide apart.
 And keep in mind I could allocate for my exercises no more than two hours a week, usually on weekends.

-I have described my modest achievements in such detail, since many people, particularly those who are over 50, do not believe that they can improve anything for the better in their bodies.
-I am sure that with a properly chosen diet, which is the Mediterranean diet, you will not have to put in a lot of effort to meaningfully improve your physical fitness and health.
+I have described my modest achievements in such detail since many people, particularly those over 50, do not believe they can improve anything for the better in their bodies.
+I am sure that with a properly chosen diet, which is the Mediterranean diet, you will not have to put in a lot of effort to improve your physical fitness and health meaningfully.

 How did the Mediterranean diet affect my weight?